 - “What’s up?/Whassup?/’Sup?“

 - “What’s cookin’?“

 - “What’s happening?“

-On top of this already mind-boggling list, there is a huge variety of greetings used worldwide.
+On top of this already mind-boggling list, there’s a huge variety ways to say hello in English that are used worldwide.
 Let’s take a whirlwind tour of the possibilities!

 At formal occasions in the British Isles (dinner at the embassy, for example), you should greet your hosts with “Charmed, I’m sure,” “A pleasure!” or “How do you do?”

 At the other end of the spectrum — in everyday, informal situations — try any of the following, all of which mean hello.